-The Trustees acknowledge that the unprecedented level of uncertainty caused by Covid-19 followed by the current and forecast increases in cost of living mean that the judgements and estimates required by management continue to be more challenging than under normal circumstances.
+The Trustees acknowledge the uncertainty caused by Covid-19 followed by the cost of living crisis mean that forecasts continue to be challenging.
+There is a potential cashflow risk in regard to the Trusts under sole trustee in the event that the funds were called upon simultaneously.

 The Trustees have given due regard to the increased pressure on income streams and have concluded that the positive level of general reserves, utilisation of cash balances and additional funding mean that the going concern basis remains appropriate.
-The deficit this year has been driven by a significant write off relating to a tenant and a review of the balance sheet.

-The current three year forecasts indicate that, despite planned investment in growth of services, the Group and Charity will maintain sufficient liquidity to continue in operation for at least 12 months from the approval of these financial statements.
-Initial forecasts prepared at the start of the year show deficits since, at this stage, many sources of potential income cannot be recognised with a degree of certainty.
-However, the Trustees are committed to ensuring that the organisation achieves at least break-even both in terms of reserves and cash generation prior to the planned investment in service development.
+The current forecasts indicate that, despite planned investment in growth of services, the Group and Charity will maintain sufficient liquidity to continue in operation for at least 12 months from the approval of these financial statements.